 - Now, try this code.

 netsh advfirewall firewall add rule name="Port 20875" dir=in action=allow protocol=TCP localport=20875

-Note: On the name section, you should write your desired port name and on the localport section you should write the number of the port that you want to open.
+Note: On the name section, you should write your desired port name, and on the local port section, you should write the number of the port you want to open.

 - Reboot the server for the setting to be applied.

-- You should use the below command to open the port.
+- You should use this command to open the port.

 New-NetFirewallRule -DisplayName "Port 20875" -Direction inbound -LocalPort 20875 -Protocol TCP -Action Allow

-Note: On the -DisplayName section, you should write your desired port name and on the -LocalPort section you should write the number of the port that you want to open.
+Note: On the -DisplayName section, you should write your desired port name, and on the -LocalPort section, you should write the number of the port you want to open.

-- Above all, reboot the server to apply the changes.
+- Then reboot the server to apply the changes.

 There are 3 ways to open a port on the Windows VPS firewall.
 You can use any of the above steps for this purpose.
 Consider that ports are sensitive gateways on the server, so be sure to secure any port that you open and close the ports that you don’t need, so check the network port requirements in Windows.